 If R5 is modified with a value less than C5+1, then the C5 counter is overflowing and continues to go back to 0 to reach the new R5 value.

-However, if the new value of R5 is set to 0, this causes a bug that deactivates (slyly) the reset of C4 for the new frame.
-Indeed, CRTC 1 activates an internal additional management state if R5>0 when C4 should return to 0 at the end of the frame (C4=R4, C9=R9).
-In principle, additional management waits until C5+1=R5 before setting C4 to 0 and deactivating this state.
+However, if the new R5 value is set to 0, this causes a bug that deactivates (slyly) the reset of C4 for the new frame.
+At the end of the additional lines, C4 is incremented and overflows.